 …and the winds of varying forces and directions,

-…carved the range into the geological wonder that became the popular Clay Cliffs.
+…carved the range into the geological wonder that became the famous Clay Cliffs.

-Now, people from here and abroad travel for long hours and walk the distance to see the natural wonder that the Clay Cliff presents.
+Now, people from here and abroad travel for long hours and walk the distance to see the Clay Cliff’s natural wonders.

-The Clay Cliffs became more popular after it was chosen as one of the many New Zealand locations where Walt Disney’s Mulan was shot.
+The Clay Cliffs became more popular after being chosen as one of the many New Zealand locations where Walt Disney’s Mulan was shot.

-So, what important lessons in life that we can learn from the Clay Cliffs?
+So, what essential lessons can we learn from the Clay Cliffs?

-Perhaps we have said in our prayers many times, “Lord, mold me in the way you want me to be” but then how can the Lord God mold us when we are restless?
+Perhaps we have said in our prayers many times, “Lord, mould me in the way you want me to be”, but then how the Lord God can mould us when we are restless?

-Worse, we might always be moving against the molding hands of God.
+Worse, we might always be moving against the moulding hands of God.